ngblaylock/blunt-images/README.md

 # Blunt Images

-Blunt Images is a quick and quite possibly not the best option for adding images to any static site generation tool (specifically 11ty and SvelteKit).
+Blunt Images is a quick and quite possibly not the best option for adding optimized images to any static site generation tool (specifically 11ty and SvelteKit).
 A lot of my inspiration for this is a mesh between [Nuxt Image](https://image.nuxtjs.org/) and [Strapi's Media Library](https://strapi.io/features/media-library).

 > If anyone has a better way to do this, let me know.
 This is my hacky way to accomplish a need.
 > I have already looked at vite-imagetools (I don't like all the imports).